If you are seeking emergency help, CALL 911. To prepare for your 911 call, CLICK HERE.

 Overdose Reversal Medication

-Anyone who has contact with people at risk for opioid poisoning (overdose) is able to legally and confidentially obtain Naloxone, known by its brand name Narcan.
+Anyone who has contact with people at risk for opioid overuse (overdose) is able to legally and confidentially obtain Naloxone, commonly know by the brand name Narcan.
 CLICK HERE to find Naloxone.

 Pennsylvania law now makes the availability of Naloxone much easier for families and friends.
 The Pennsylvania Department of Health created a standing order, which allows all Pennsylvanians to obtain Naloxone without a prescription.

 Remember, a person who administers Naloxone MUST call 911 for medical help!!!

 Opioid use disorder is not a choice, it’s a disease.
 But there is a solution, and there are more choices for treatment and recovery in Lackawanna County than ever before.